 Beyond: Visions of Planetary Landscape at the Museum of Arts and Sciences in Macon opens on January 10.

-During the last few decades, interplanetary probes such as Magellan, Voyager 1 and 2, and the Viking Landers have sent us astounding images from the depths of space.
+g the last few decades, interplanetary probes such as Magellan, Voyager 1 and 2, and the Viking Landers have sent us astounding images from the depths of space.
 Journalist, filmmaker, and artist Michael Benson carefully reviews these images and then digitally enhances the original raw data from the National Aeronautics and Space Administration (NASA) and other archives.
 Flawless and beautiful, the pictures look as though they were captured while Benson himself floated above the surface of each planet.
 By studying these amazing images, we gain a deeper understanding of Jupiter’s bizarre moons and the varied landscapes of Mars and Venus.
 We can make virtual landings on the surfaces of Mercury and the Sun, fly by ethereal Neptune and Uranus, and soar between the rings of Saturn.
 Beyond is a comprehensive look at our solar system enhanced by educational text about the planets, their moons, and the probes themselves.
 For more information, visit the Museum of Arts and Sciences website.

 Winter Wine Series at Barnsley Gardens Resort in Adairsville on Saturday, January 10